uo-aws-lza/docs/index.md

 ---
 title: Home
 layout: home
+nav_order: 1
+permalink: /
 ---

-> [!NOTE]
+{: .note }
-> 🚧 This site is under construction, stay tuned for more information! 🚧
+🚧 This site is under construction, stay tuned for more information! 🚧

 # University of Oregon Cloud Wiki